 Acas investigated the use of fire and rehire by employers, with participants in the report comprising various stakeholders including employer bodies, trade unions and academics.
 The report, called “Dismissal and re-engagement (fire-and-rehire): a fact-finding exercise” was published on 8 June 2021.

 The report discussed the challenges caused by the pandemic and the increased scrutiny on the use of fire and rehire by employers.
 Concerns were raised that some employers were using the pandemic “as a pretext to diminish worker’s terms and conditions and using fire and rehire as a tactic to undermine or bypass genuine workplace dialogue on change.”
-This criticism has been seen recently with the high profile reports that British Airways “threatened” to fire significant numbers of staff and re-employ on less favourable contracts.

 The participants of the Acas report highlighted that fire and rehire could be used in a wide range of circumstances, both before and during the pandemic, such as: redundancy scenarios (with a view to reduce redundancies); to introduce flexibility in terms of working hours, shift patterns and pay entitlements; or even to break continuity of service.

 Whilst some participants believed the practice of fire and rehire to be a suitable method for changing terms, others deemed it unreasonable and expressed concern about the imbalance of power that it brings to discussions when used as a negotiation tactic.